Alcohol and Athletic Performance

 - Don't leave your friend alone, even if the person is conscious.
 Watch for signs of alcohol poisoning.

 - Don't assume that they will make it home safely.
 The full effect of the alcohol may not have hit yet.
-If they start to vomit, have lost motor coordination, or is no longer coherent, it may be necessary to seek medical attention.
+If they start to vomit, have lost motor coordination, or is no longer coherent, it is necessary to seek medical attention.

 - Don't assume an unconscious person is sleeping.
-The individual may be suffering from alcohol poisoning.
+If someone cannot be aroused, it is a sign of alcohol poisoning not of deep sleep!

 How can you help?

-If you observe any of the above, call VEMS 610.519.4444 or 911 immediately.
+If you observe any ONE of the above, call VEMS 610.519.4444 or 911 (if you are off campus) immediately.
 Continue efforts to wake your friend, make sure they are lying on their side to prevent choking on vomit, and closely monitor breathing.